kiraistakenlol/epunch/README.md

 1. When running `./build-common.sh`, the script will:
    - Build the common-core package (TypeScript compilation)
-   - Build the common-ui package (Vite build with React components)
+   - Build the common-ui package (Vite build with API client and styles)
    - Clean the `.vite` cache directories in both user-app and merchant-app

 2. When running `./run-user-app.sh` or `./run-merchant-app.sh`, each script will: